-The question of how to make your money grow as an expat can seem daunting and complex, but according to ANDREW TALBOT of Expat Financial Planning, part of Globaleye Group, it’s actually quite straightforward.
+The question of how to make your money grow as an expat can seem complex, but according to ANDREW TALBOT of Expat Financial Planning, part of Avrio Wealth, it’s actually quite straightforward.
 Here are his tips on investing, including risk, timing and costs.

 Investments are tools for making your money grow, from a house, to a business or a traditional investment portfolio.
 For example, you might invest in stocks, property or shares in a fund each month.
 Investing can be a great way to get more from your money, but it’s not for everyone.

 The first thing is to ask: why do you need to invest?
 Planning your goals and timeframes is an important consideration for any investment.
 If you have debts, then it might be a good idea to clear these first.

 Whether investing makes sense for you will depend on your goals – and, more specifically, if these are long-, short-, or medium-term.

 - Short-term goals: things you plan to do within the next five years.

 - Medium-term goals: things you plan to do within the next five to 10 years.